AFLplusplus/AFLplusplus/docs/env_variables.md

     Setting `AFL_INST_RATIO` to 0 is a valid choice.
 This will instrument only the transitions between function entry points, but not individual branches.

     Note that this is an outdated variable.
-A few instances (e.g., afl-gcc) still support these, but state-of-the-art (e.g., LLVM LTO and LLVM PCGUARD) do not need this.
+Only LLVM CLASSIC pass can use this.

   - `AFL_NO_BUILTIN` causes the compiler to generate code suitable for use with libtokencap.so (but perhaps running a bit slower than without the flag).

-  - `AFL_PATH` can be used to point afl-gcc to an alternate location of afl-as.
+  - `AFL_PATH` can be used to point a directory that contains LLVM/GCC plugins for AFL++, AFL++'s runtime objects and QEMU/Frida support files.
-    One possible use of this is utils/clang_asm_normalize/, which lets you instrument hand-written assembly when compiling clang code by plugging a normalizer into the chain.
-(There is no equivalent feature for GCC.)

   - Setting `AFL_QUIET` will prevent afl-as and afl-cc banners from being displayed during compilation, in case you find them distracting.